Arithmetic Fundamental Lemma for the spherical Hecke algebra: Appendix: Correspondences for formal schemes and maps on K-groups

 \section{Appendix: Correspondences for formal schemes and maps on K-groups}

 In this appendix, we explain the calculus of correspondences that we use, comp. also \cite[App.
 B]{Zha21}.
 Let $\breve O$ be a strictly henselian DVR.
 We consider locally noetherian formal schemes, locally formally of finite type over $\breve O$.
-For such a formal scheme $\CX$ and a closed formal subscheme $A$ of $\CX$, we denote by $K^A(\CX)$ the Grothendieck group of finite complexes of locally free modules over the structure sheaf which are acyclic outside $A$, comp. \cite{Gillet1987}.
+For such a formal scheme $\CX$ and a closed formal subscheme $A$ of $\CX$, we denote by $K^A(\CX)$ the Grothendieck group of finite complexes of locally free modules over the structure sheaf which are formally acyclic outside $A$, comp. \cite{Gillet1987}.
+Recall from \cite[App.
+B]{Z14} that this means that the cohomology sheaves of $C$ are annihilated by a power of the ideal sheaf of $A$, locally on $\CX$.
 We similarly have the Grothendieck group $K'(A)$ formed by finite complexes of coherent modules on $A$.